RyanBurns/Sports_grounds_API/README.md

 This dataset is of .CSV file type, and was downloaded from  https://data.gov.ie/dataset/galway-city-public-sports-facilities

-The CSV file contains 48 rows, there are 12 columns with the following headings
+The CSV file contains 48 rows, there are 12 columns with the following headings.

 | Heading       | Information          |